plforacle/mysql-essential-bootcamp-ou-2025-main/database-design/database-design.md

     <span style="color:blue">mysql></span> <copy>SELECT countrylanguage.Language AS Language, country.Name AS Country FROM countrylanguage RIGHT JOIN country ON countrylanguage.CountryCode = country.Code AND countrylanguage.IsOfficial = 'T';</copy>
     ```

-## Task 3: Work with Joins
+## Task 4: Work with EXPLAINS

-1. Use the EXPLAIN command to show how MySQL will process this statement
+1. Use the EXPLAIN command to show how MySQL will process this index statement

     ```
+    <span style="color:blue">mysql></span> <copy>explain select fname from address where lname='smith';</copy>
+    ```

+    - **Interpretation:** The optimizer plans to use the "name" index to match rows in the "address" table based on a constant value.
+The index is used to efficiently locate the relevant rows, and a WHERE clause is applied for further filtering.
+The optimizer estimates that only one row will be examined, and all rows are expected to be included in the result set.

+2. Use the EXPLAIN command to show how MySQL will process this Join/where statement

+    ```
     <span style="color:blue">mysql></span> <copy>EXPLAIN SELECT countrylanguage.Language AS Language, country.Name AS Country FROM countrylanguage RIGHT JOIN country ON countrylanguage.CountryCode = country.Code AND countrylanguage.IsOfficial = 'T';</copy>
     ```

+    - **Interpretation:** The optimizer plans to perform a full table scan for the "country" table and use a non-unique index for the "countrylanguage" table, matching rows based on the "Code" column from the "country" table.
+The output provides valuable information for understanding and optimizing query performance.

-2. You can now exit from MySQL Shell
+3. You can now exit from MySQL Shell
     ```
     <span style="color:blue">mysql></span> <copy>\q</copy>
     ```